heart

 transplants

-A transplanted heart is not driven by its recipient.
+A transplanted heart is not driven only by its recipient.
 It brings its own firing circuitry and rhythm and brings its memories to its new owner.
-Recipients have reported unexpected changes of interests and activities to those of a donor.
+Recipients have reported changes of interests and activities towards those of the donor.

 entrainment